cap-js/docs/guides/data-privacy/04_audit-logging.md

 ### Basic Service API

-The basic service definition declares the generic `log` operation used for all kinds of events, along with type `LogEntry` declares the common fields of all log messages — these fields are filled in automatically if not provided by the caller.
+The basic service definition declares the generic `log` and `logSync` operations used for all kinds of events, along with type `LogEntry`, which declares the common fields of all log messages — these fields are filled in automatically (values provided by the caller are ignored).

 ```cds
 namespace sap.auditlog;